The Prayers Are Ended

 What a great reminder to continually come back to the cross and know that my salvation is not based on my feelings, how much I surrender, or how "spiritual" I may be that day.
 Our standing before God depends entirely upon His mercy displayed to us through the shed blood of Jesus.
 As we rest in that forgiveness, by faith, the Holy Spirit frees us to love God and love others with vigor and joy.
 As God promises us:

 And I am convinced that nothing can ever separate us from his love.
 Death can't, and life can't.
 The angels can't, and the demons can't.
 Our fears for today, our worries about tomorrow, and even the powers of hell can't keep God's love away.
 Whether we are high above the sky or in the deepest ocean, nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.
-(Romans 8:38-39 NLT)
+(Romans 8:38-39 NLT) Not even a bad mood.

 Words Of Life